 My dissertation examines the history of the musical avant-garde in France and Francophone West Africa in the second half of the twentieth century, focusing on experimentation at radio stations and the philosophical ideas that shaped this musical production and exchange.

 At Princeton, I have taught undergraduate courses on American music and recording technology (AMS 399 for Professor Emily Thompson) and Western symphonic repertoire (MUS 225 for Professor Ruth Ochs).
+I have also taught Music Appreciation (MUS 101) at Rowan College of South Jersey as instructor of record through the GradFutures Community College Teaching Fellowship.

 Recognition & Awards